orientechnologies/orientdb-docs/Distributed-Architecture-Lifecycle.md

 When a Server Node becomes unreachable (because it’s crashed, network problems, high load, etc.) the Cluster treats this event as if the Server Node left the cluster.

 ![image](http://www.orientdb.org/images/cluster-crash.png)

+Starting from v2.2.13, the unreachable server is removed from the [distributed configuration](Distributed-Configuration.md) only if it's dynamic, that means it hasn't registered under the [`servers`](Distributed-Configuration.md#default-distributed-db-configjson) configuration.
+Once removed it doesn't concur to the quorum anymore.
+Instead, if the server has been registered under [`servers`](Distributed-Configuration.md#default-distributed-db-configjson), it's kept in configuration waiting for a rejoining.

+The [`newNodeStrategy`](Distributed-Configuration.md#default-distributed-db-configjson) setting specifies if a new joining node is automatically registered as static or is managed as dynamic.

 ### Automatic switch of servers